sjhuda/knp-oop/README.md

-Object Oriented Ship Battling, Ahem Programming
+Object Oriented Ship Battling
 ===============================================

-This repository holds the screencast code, script and blueprints for a secret rebel base for the [Object Oriented Episode 1](https://knpuniversity.com/screencast/oo) course from KnpUniversity.
+This repository is based on the awesome [Object Oriented PHP](https://knpuniversity.com/screencast/oo) course from KnpUniversity.